-- Two person teams with a guide assigned per team.
+- Two person teams with a guide assigned per wild trout waters.
 No professionals or guides allowed.

 - Fly fishing only.
 Catch and release.
 Tackle is limited to fly rods, fly lines and artificial flies with barbless hooks.

 - Only wild trout will count.
 The guides may, at their sole discretion, reject any trout they believe to be a hatchery trout.

 - Waters fished are the designated wild trout sections of each of the following rivers: Hat Creek: the 3.2 miles from PH 2 to the Fish Barrier; Fall River: from the confluence with the Tule River to the Spring Creek Bridge; the Pit River: from Lake Britton Dam to Pit 3 PH; the McCloud River: from McCloud Dam to the downstream end of the Nature Conservancy property; and the upper Sacramento River: from the Box Canyon dam until it becomes Lake Shasta.
 Tributaries are not considered parts of the wild trout sections.

 - There will be 3 full contest days with the requirement that each of the 5 rivers are fished for at least a ½-day.
 The final ½-day will be a free day to rest or fish non-tournament waters.

 - The teams will have six hours on the water each day.
 Movement between waters is not included in the 6 hour total.

 - Starting river and guide will be assigned to each team by random drawing at the opening dinner Wednesday evening.
 Teams will rotate between the guides who will remain with their local waters.

 - Guides are scorekeepers and only trout actually measured by or visually confirmed by the guide count towards the team’s total.
 Each guide will carry a scorecard for the team they guide.
 The guides will report totals to the judges each night.